Cooper Tire & Rubber Stock Analysis, Valuation (NYSE:CTB)

 Should you buy CTB stock?

-- With its debt/equity ratio of 0.28, Cooper Tire & Rubber has a lower debt burden when compared to the Auto-Tires-Trucks average.
+- With a debt/equity ratio of 0.28, Cooper Tire & Rubber is comparatively less leveraged than its peers in the Auto-Tires-Trucks sector.

 Should you sell CTB stock?